mobile domain:www.usaa.com

 In most cases, that's not enough.

-Policy types include term insurance, permanent life insurance or a combination of the two.
+Policy types include term life insurance, permanent life insurance or a combination of the two.

 Term premiums either increase annually or stay level for a certain period.
 As long as you pay your premiums, your coverage stays intact until the policy's scheduled expiration date, or until you decide you no longer need insurance.

-On the other hand, permanent insurance offers a potential for lifetime protection, as well as cash value accumulation.
-Although it can take a larger chunk of your monthly budget, the cash value can be considered an asset.
+Then there's permanent life insurance.
+It offers a potential for lifetime protection, as well as cash value accumulation.
+Although the premiums can be higher compared to a term policy, the cash value can be an added benefit.

-Both life insurance options typically add on a small amount of protection for any children in the household.
-This add-on is called a child rider.
+Both life insurance options may offer a small amount of protection for any children in the household.
+This add-on is called a child rider, and may come with an additional cost.

 How to determine the right amount of life insurance for parents

 When you choose life insurance, you want to be sure the death benefit will meet your needs.
-Ready to make a life insurance plan?
-For guidance, use USAA's Life Insurance Calculator.
+Not sure how much life insurance you need?
+For guidance, try our life insurance calculator.

 Consider whether there are any funds currently available for your family to offset these needs.
 This can be existing savings or other life insurance policies.